 Team calls are foundational to the effective functioning of our organization.
 Per the One Community Hands-Off Administrative Policy, the following guidelines have been established for the Weekly Team Calls, Welcome Team Calls, and Project Team Calls:

 Attendees are expected to join all calls punctually at their starting time and remain on the call for the full duration.
 However, when an emergency or unexpected event may arise, to be counted as “in attendance” and avoid a blue square (see the Policies and Procedures) for Welcome Team and Weekly Team calls, the following must be met (Project Team calls are arranged with the Project Team leader):

-In these situations, a person is expected to email the team if at all possible, and include in their email the time they expect to join the call so that everyone knows when to expect them and to minimize disruption to the team.
+In these situations, a person is expected to email the team as soon as they know they’ll be late and include in their email the time they expect to join the call.
+This way everyone knows when to expect them and we minimize late-joining disruption to the calls.
 (See also the Communication page.)

 Q: Are there any differences in your policies for Satellite Members?

-Yes, for Satellite Members the Welcome Team Calls, Project Team Calls, and Weekly Team Calls are optional.
-It is highly encouraged for all team members to be present on Weekly team calls, so if a satellite member intends to not join a Weekly team call, they must email the team prior to the start of the Weekly Team Call so the team knows they will not be joining, or they will receive a blue square.
+For Satellite Members the Welcome Team Calls, Project Team Calls, and Weekly Team Calls are optional.
+It is highly encouraged for all team members to be present on weekly team calls, so if a Satellite Member intends to not join a Weekly Team Call, they must email the team prior to the start of the Weekly Team Call so the team knows they will not be joining, or they will receive a blue square.

 Q: What if I really want to be a part of world change but I don’t agree with one or more of your policies and procedures?

-Consider joining us as a consultant or partner (click here for the Consultant’s/Partner’s Page) and/or just follow our progress.
-We expect other communities will follow with different views on these issues and we will happily promote their success also if they are part of the open source and free-sharing network of teacher/demonstration communities, villages, and cities that we are helping to create.
+Consider joining us as a consultant/volunteer (click here for the Consultant’s/Voluneer’s Page) and/or just follow our progress.
+We expect other communities will follow with different views on these issues and we will happily promote their success if they are part of the open source and free-sharing network of teacher/demonstration communities, villages, and cities that we are helping to create.
 Here are the best ways to follow our progress: